 However, that is also one reason why the path back into a university is not necessarily easy.
 You should therefore carefully consider a move to industry.

-If you aspire to a career as a professor at a university of applied sciences, however, subject-related experience outside higher education is generally a mandatory requirement.
+If you aspire to a career as a professor at a university of applied sciences, however, subject-related experience outside higher education is generally a mandatory.
 A postdoc position in a company then enables you to gain the practical experience and expertise required for a professorship at a university of applied sciences.

 As a postdoctoral scientist or a young professional with a doctorate working in research and development inside a company you are likely to be a member of an (international) team of researchers in application- or project-oriented research.
 You will conduct research into innovative solutions that meet concrete needs, develop standards and find alternatives to existing processes.
 Your team’s research results are important for all areas of the company from the management board, procurement and production to marketing and sales.
 Research-oriented companies offer varied research and development duties.